To remain successful in today’s economy, many manufacturers are looking for ways to:

 Have you ever found out that a machine was still in setup way too late?
 Have your margins already been shot with that job and now you’re just rushing to get it done?

 Going forward, your operators can automatically time their changeovers for every production run.
 Should changeovers exceed your new goal time, the system will automatically alert the designated escalation team, so issues can be addressed.
-This will help you audit your ongoing changeovers, and make real-time decisions to change the outcomes of the day before it’s too late.
+This will help you audit your ongoing changeovers and make instant decisions to change the outcomes before it’s too late.

 These days more than ever, manufacturers need to find ways to improve productivity.
 Conducting a SMED event is a surefire way to reduce waste and downtime and boost productivity.
-So is implementing Amper’s production monitoring & analytics system.
+So is implementing Amper’s production management and analytics solution.

 At Amper, our mission is to provide manufacturers with the tools and know-how to run lean and to maximize productivity.
-Our Customer Success team regularly coaches our clients through SMED events—just as they coach our clients on getting the most from our machine monitoring system.
+Our Customer Success team regularly coaches customers through SMED events—just as they coach customers on getting the most from our production management solution.

-Here’s what you should know about Amper.
-Our solution is the simplest, most affordable system on the market.
-Forget long, complex integrations—you can self-deploy our equipment on any machine in less than 15 minutes.
+Here’s what you should know about Amper: Our solution is the simplest, most accessible system on the market.
+Forget long, complex integrations—you can self-deploy our equipment on any machine in around 15 minutes.

-If you’re interested in maximizing productivity this way, we’d welcome the chance to talk to you.
+If you’re interested in maximizing productivity this way, we’d love to talk to you.